top of page

 meaningful additions

-Children hear more than we think.
+Children learn and hear more than we think.
 Books provide context for new and potentially confusing topics, and give caregivers a way to approach complex topics.

 Balanced Rocks